 In addition to interactive learning, it’s also important for a preschool teacher to maintain an orderly learning environment and closely observe students during the day.
 As the first professional educator in a student’s life, a preschool teacher needs to monitor signs of emotional and cognitive development and keep parents abreast of any changes.

-Another primary component to the job is communicating with parents.
+Another primary component of the job is communicating with parents.
 As a preschool teacher, you’re responsible for student assessment and providing feedback to parents on each student’s performance and overall behavior.
 Having parent-teacher conferences allows you to fully inform parents about their child’s development and progress.

 A closer look at the professional landscape of preschool teachers